learn-co-curriculum/dsc-combining-dataframes-pandas-lab/README.md

 ### Setting Join Conditions With Concatenation

-We can also specify if the concatenation is an **_Outer Join_** or an **_Inner Join_**.
-Next, we'll execute an inner join.
-Before we do, we need to create another table that contains some overlapping index values with a DataFrame that already exists.
+You can also specify if the concatenation is an **_Outer Join_** or an **_Inner Join_**.
+Next, you'll execute an inner join.
+Before you do, you need to create another table that contains some overlapping index values with a DataFrame that already exists.

 Run the cell below to create the new DataFrame.